Coastal Resiliency and Infrastructure Funding FAQs

 1. What type of businesses/entities are eligible to apply for funding for resiliency projects?

-Governmental agencies at the county and municipal levels in Ocean, Atlantic and Cape May counties are eligible to apply for funding for coastal resiliency projects.
+Educational institutions, non-profits and governmental agencies at the county and municipal levels in Ocean, Atlantic and Cape May counties are eligible to apply for funding for coastal resiliency projects.
 The Trust seeks to provide grants to fund infrastructure projects located in Ocean County, Atlantic County, and Cape May County with the goal of increasing coastal resiliency in these communities to better prepare them for natural disasters, such as Hurricane Sandy.
-Through the Request for Expressions of Interest, the Trustees would like to ascertain the number and types of infrastructure projects that seek to improve coastal resiliency in these communities.

-2. What is the submission/acceptance period for Resiliency Round EOIs?
+2. What is the submission/acceptance period for Resiliency Round applications?

 3. Must Resiliency Round applicants be located in Cape May, Ocean or Atlantic Counties?

-The Trustees will award a maximum of approximately $3.5 million in Resiliency Round grants in the inaugural application round.
+The Trustees will award a maximum of approximately $10 million in Resiliency Round grants in this round of funding.

-No, support of the offshore wind industry is not required to submit EOIs and apply for Resiliency Round funding.
+No, support of the offshore wind industry is not required to apply for Resiliency Round funding.

 • Exploring climate hazards